Posted Date:November 22, 2016

 Note: Please monitor the Information for Financial Aid Professionals (IFAP) website for the annual Federal Register Notices announcing disbursement reporting and other important deadlines.

 Excess Cash Requirements

-The Department of Education (the Department) considers excess cash to be any amount of Title IV funds (other than Federal Perkins Loan Program funds) that a school does not disburse to students or parents by the end of the third business day after the date the school: (1) received the funds from the Department, or (2) deposited or transferred to its federal account previously disbursed Title IV funds received from the Department.
-In some circumstances, cash may be held for up to an additional 7 calendar days if a school meets the excess cash tolerance and can disburse the aid to students within that time frame.
-In no circumstance should cash balances remain beyond the additional 7-day period.
+The Department of Education (the Department) considers excess cash to be any amount of Title IV funds (other than Federal Perkins Loan Program funds) that a school does not disburse to students or parents by the end of the third business day after the date the school (1) received the funds from the Department, or (2) deposited or transferred to its federal account previously disbursed Title IV funds received from the Department.
+In some circumstances, cash may be held for up to 7 calendar days if a school meets the excess cash tolerance and can disburse the aid to students within that time frame.
+In no circumstance should cash balances remain beyond the 7-day period.